Paint can help brighten up your world, but get some on your clothes and you’re more likely to feel frustration than joy.

 If you can still see a small amount of discolouration on the garment, pre-treat the spot by rubbing some liquid detergent into the fabric.

-When it comes to placing your garment inside your washing machine, carefully add the recommended dose of Ariel Matic Concentrated Liquid to your machine’s dispenser drawer and wash on your usual cycle, following your garment’s care label.
+When it comes to placing your garment inside your washing machine, carefully add the recommended dose of Ariel Matic Liquid to your machine’s dispenser drawer and wash on your usual cycle, following your garment’s care label.
 When the cycle is complete, unload the garments immediately.

 Only dry the items once the stain is completely removed, as drying stained garments will set the stain.
 If the paint stain persists after washing, repeat the above steps before drying.